 The Nissan March is a Japanese mini that has been in production for five generations.
-The 2012 model falls in the fourth generation known as K13 that has been in production from 2010 to present.
-A new model known as K14 was introduced in 2017 in some markets and is sold in parallel with the K13 whose production is likely to stop in the near future.
+The fourth generation known as K13 that has been in production from 2010 to 2017.
+The fifth generation known as K14 has been in production from 2017 till present.

 - Nissan March 12S – This is the base model that comes with 13-Inch steel rims, Keystart, Manual AC, Radio/CD Player, monochrome seats and no idling stop

 - Nissan March 12X – This is the mid level model that comes with 13-Inch steel rims, smart start, manual AC, DVD Player, monochrome seats and idling stop

 - Nissan March 12G – This is the luxury model that comes with 14-Inch alloy rims, smart start, automatic AC, DVD Player, navigation, bichrome seats, idling stop, curtain airbags,